 Taylor GS Mini Review – Mahogany Acoustic Guitar

 The Taylor GS Mini comes in a few different models utilizing different wood types and fall in different price ranges depending on whats being offered.
-The GS Mini also comes in a left handed model as well for the lefty players out there!
+The GS Mini also comes in a left handed model as well.
+Which is perfect for the lefty players out there!

 Taylor GS Mini Mahogany Body

 Firstly, the body on the GS Mini is a scaled down version of the Taylor Grand Symphony acoustic guitars.
 This is what the GS stands for in the name.
 The Grand Symphony acoustic guitars have a very big bold sound.

 This is what the inspiration was for the Mini which for a scaled down version still packs a punch!
 The solid tropical mahogany top is a harder denser wood that translates into more of a brighter tone.